mattiasvillani/BayesLearnCourse/README.md

 ### Computer labs

-* The three computer labs are central to the course and you should expect to allocate substantial time for each lab.
+* The three computer labs are central to the course.
+Expect to allocate substantial time for each lab.
 Many of the exam questions will be computer based, so working on the labs will also help you with the exam.
 * You are strongly encouraged to do the labs in R, but any programming language is ok to use.
-* The labs should be done in pairs of students.
+* The labs should be done in **pairs** of students.
 * Each lab report should be submitted as a PDF along with the .R file with code.
-Submission is done through the [Mondo system](https://mondo.su.se/portal/site/39bc4842-de2a-463b-838c-4e25ba04ea80/page/2b6b510b-6580-40bc-b0d8-3fe4da0e2329)(Stockholm) or LISAM (Linköping).
+Submission is done through [Athena]().
 * There is only two hours of supervised time allocated to each lab.
-This will not be enough time to complete each lab.
-The idea is that you should start working on the lab before the computer session, so that you are in a position to ask questions at the session.
+The idea is that you:
+  *  should start working on the lab before the computer session
+  *  so that you are in a position to ask questions at the session
+  *  and then finish up the report after the lab session.

 ---